 return "", 200MCP Server for AI Assistants

-If you use Claude, ChatGPT, or Cursor, the PageCrawl MCP server lets AI assistants manage monitors through conversation:
+If you use Claude, ChatGPT, or Cursor, the PageCrawl MCP server, which implements the open Model Context Protocol, lets AI assistants manage monitors through conversation:

 - "Monitor docs.example.com and alert me when the API reference changes"